 The world of coffee has seen a transformation of epic proportions in the last 30 years.
-While new brewing methods such as the Chemex and Nitro Cold-Brew have captured the fascination of caffeine lovers worldwide, the search for new beans, roasts and blends seems overshadowed by hip new coffee shops and pour-over techniques.
+While new & exciting brewing methods such as the Chemex and Nitro Cold-Brew have captured the fascination of caffeine lovers worldwide, the search for exciting new ways to enjoy the coffee cherry are often overshadowed.

-If you are looking for something “new” in the coffee world to sip on during your early morning wake-up routine, you might be interested in cascara—also known by many as “coffee cherry tea.”
+So, if you are looking for something “new” in the coffee world to sip on during your early morning wake-up routine you might have never heard of before, you might be interested in cascara—also known by many as “coffee cherry tea.”

 So, What exactly is "Cascara"? 🤔

-To understand exactly what cascara is, you have to understand exactly where it comes from:
+To understand exactly what cascara is, you must first understand where it comes from.

-We will definitely dedicate an entire blog to this in the near future, but for now let’s circle back to the “washing” process, as this is where the coffee “beans” (technically the seeds of the coffee cherries) are usually separated from the skins that surround them.
+Let's circle back to the “washing” process, better known as coffee processing (which we covered in a full-length blog), as this is where the coffee “beans” are separated from the skins that surround them.

 "[...] depending on the desired goal of the green bean supplier, the skins and mushy insides of coffee cherries are removed to access and dry the underlying seeds.
 This leaves a byproduct in the process called "cascara", or the outer protective skin of coffee cherries."